2020 FA Cup final: Background

+Summary

 First half

 Christian Pulisic (pictured in 2019) scored the opening goal of the final for Chelsea.

 The match kicked off at 5:30 p.m. and the first chance to score fell to Arsenal: in the third minute, Ainsley Maitland-Niles played in a cross which Aubameyang headed wide.
 A minute later, Mount struck a shot from around 20 yd which Emiliano Martínez, the Arsenal goalkeeper, dived to push away.
 In the fifth minute, Chelsea took the lead through Christian Pulisic.
 From a midfield position, he passed the ball to Mount, who took it into Arsenal's penalty area.
 Mount passed to Giroud; he passed back to Pulisic who scored from close range, becoming the first player from the United States to score in an FA Cup final.
 Three minutes later, Pépé had a shot from distance saved by Chelsea goalkeeper Willy Caballero.
 Pulisic then evaded Rob Holding before striking a shot which was saved by Martínez.
 Mateo Kovačić became the game's first player to be shown a yellow card when, in the 13th minute, he fouled Granit Xhaka.
 Ceballos then struck a free kick too high before the match was paused for a drinks interval.

 Two minutes after the restart, Pépé's strike from around 20 yd flew into the top corner of Chelsea's net but the goal was disallowed as Aubameyang was offside during the build-up.
 In the 28th minute, Azpilicueta brought Aubameyang down as he ran in on Chelsea's goal.
 The Chelsea player was booked and Arsenal were awarded a penalty, which Aubameyang took, beating Caballero who dived in the wrong direction, making the score 1–1.
 Azpilicueta then went down with a leg injury and was replaced by Andreas Christensen in the game's first substitution.
 With eight minutes remaining in the first half, Mount crossed the ball from the left to Jorginho but his shot was well over Arsenal's crossbar as Alonso inadvertently got in his way.
 Following Christensen tripping Pépé in the 44th minute, Arsenal's players appealed for a penalty, but it was deemed to have occurred outside the penalty area.
 Lacazette struck the resulting free kick wide of Chelsea's goal.
 The half ended 1–1.